-First 3D-printed slope stair installed in the Mekante Diek dike reinforcement project
+First 3D-printed slope stair installed in the Tiel-Waardenburg dike reinforcement project

 Along the river Waal, one of the larger dike reinforcement projects in the Netherlands is currently underway: Mekante Diek, the stretch between Tiel and Waardenburg.
 As part of this project, Neolithic is producing a series of 3D-printed slope stairs that provide access across the slopes of the newly reinforced dike.